confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 Changing Compatibility Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The default compatibility type is `backward`, but you may change the compatibility type globally or per subject.
+The default compatibility type is `backward`, but you may change it globally or per subject.

 To change the compatibility type per subject from |c3|, click on the ``transactions`` topic and go to the *Schema* tab to retrieve the ``transactions`` topic's latest schema from |sr|.
 Click on "Edit Schema" and then click on "Compatibility Mode".